deroneriksson/python-wsi-preprocessing/docs/index.md

 ## Setup

 This project makes heavy use of Python3 and various Python packages.
-A full description of Python is beyond the scope of this tutorial, but some quick setup steps on OS X follow.
+A full description of Python is beyond the scope of this tutorial, but some quick setup steps on macOS follow.

 Install a package manager such as [Homebrew](https://brew.sh/).